Interlibrary Loan Borrowing

 How Much Does It Cost?
 On behalf of the students, faculty and staff of Garrett-Evangelical and Bexley Seabury, The Styberg Library will gladly request items from other libraries.
 Most items are available without charge to the patron.
 On rare occasions, a lending library may charge a fee which may be passed on to the borrower.
 We will obtain the borrower’s agreement to pay the fee before finalizing the borrowing request.

 Are There Any Other Restrictions?
 Yes.
 We do not place ILL requests for books available in the library, including reference books or books on the course reserve shelf.
+We do not request books that are required for courses.

 For other questions, please see our Interlibrary Loan policy.